tact/Canopy/Targets/Canopy/Sources/Canopy.docc/Testable CloudKit apps with Canopy.md

 ![UI testing with Canopy](testing-ui)

 This approach currently requires to always link your app against `CanopyTestTools`, slightly increasing the app size and complexity.
-We hope that there will be a way to do conditional linking only if the app is built for UI testing and needs to construct the mock store with replaying containers.
+We hope to find a way to conditionally link the app against the test tools only if the app is built in test/debug configuration and needs to construct the mock store with replaying containers.

 Being able to inject the state via launch environment is one of the reasons why `ReplayingMockCKContainer`, `ReplayingMockCKDatabase` and all their nested types conform to `Codable`.
-The state can easily be encoded and decoded with standard encoding APIs, and you can have these types be part of other more complex nested `Codable` types, as you see done in Thoughts app example.
+The state can easily be encoded and decoded with standard encoding APIs, and you can have these types be part of other more complex nested `Codable` types, as you see in Thoughts app example.

 ## Simulating request failures during live application use

-Testing is something that you do in isolation or during continuous integration.
+Testing is something that you do during development or continuous integration.
 Most of your non-engineering staff is not directly involved in the approaches to testing described above.

 Canopy offers another method of testing that you can use with your wider team during the development period or even live use of your app, in the context of real data and devices: _simulating failures_.
 The idea is that during real use, your app behaves mostly as expected, but you can control it to explicitly fail some requests, which lets you test the UI of error handling.